-Rheumatoid arthritis, also known as RA, is a progressive, chronic condition in which the body’s immune system attacks its own tissues, specifically a thin membrane around the joints called the synovium.
+Rheumatoid arthritis, also known as RA, is a progressive, chronic condition in which the body’s immune system attacks its own tissues; specifically, a thin membrane around the joints called the synovium.
 This results in inflammation, stiffness, and swelling in the joints.
-For most people, the swelling, stiffness and joint damage associated with RA will worsen over time.
+For most people, the swelling, stiffness, and joint damage associated with RA will worsen over time.

 Xeljanz is a janus kinase (JAK) inhibitor.
 JAKs are enzymes that work within the immune system and other cells to transmit signals that influence their function.
 By inhibiting JAK in immune cells, the drug interferes with the processes that cause RA.

 While other RA treatments are administered via injection or infusion, Xeljanz is available in tablet form.
-The recommended dosage is 5mg, twice daily.
-Xeljanz can be used on its own or with methotrexate.

-Other potential Xeljanz side effects include:
+Other side effects potentially associated with tofacitinib include:

 Get the latest news and litigation updates about this case by following us on Facebook.
 Click the "Like" button below.